By Diane Therese C. Esmade, USTP System STRATCOMM

 USTP System President Dr. Ambrosio B. Cultura II, Mayor Clive Quiño and Ms. Nena Vallecera during the virtual signing ceremony.

-In October 2019, a client visited the NMFIC to address the abundance of giant bamboo shoots in the Bukidnon area especially in Manolo Fortich.
-They saw the potential in the preservation of giant bamboo shoots that can be a huge prospective for livelihood.
-In the course of its research, it went through numerous trials in order to produce shelf stable and color retentive products.
+In October 2019, a client visited the NMFIC to address the abundance of giant bamboo shoots in the Bukidnon area, especially in Manolo Fortich.
+They saw the potential in the preservation of giant bamboo shoots, which can be a huge prospect for livelihood.
+During its research, it went through numerous trials to produce shelf stable and color retentive products.

 Giant Bamboo Shoot (Dabong) preparation